4.53 from 169 votes

 Spaghetti

 You can use your favourite pasta shape here.
-I chose spaghetti as I think it really pairs well with our creamy Gochujang sauce.
-Tagliatelle would work well, along with fusilli or spirali pasta.
+I chose spaghetti as I think it really pairs well with our creamy Gochujang sauce and I always have it in my pantry.
+However, tagliatelle, fusilli or spiralini pasta work as well.

 See the recipe card for full information on ingredients and quantities.